|The village of Elsau, Switzerland

 ID Number: MH:FF15791)

-about twenty-four miles from his father's home.
+from his father's home.

 Anna Margaretha was born in the family's log cabin across the road from Brinker's Mill.
 Source: (Biographical and Historical Cyclopedia of Westmoreland County, 1890, p.
 430.)